1visible/Vitreen/README.md

   </a>

   <p align="center">
-    A University shopping project for Android !
+    A University classified ads project for Android !
     <br />
   <a href="https://github.com/1visible/Vitreen#usage"><strong>View Demo</strong></a>
     •